ztyyLV/web-twain-docs/indepth/development/upgrade.md

 #### IMPORTANT

-Please be aware of the following namespace changes introducing since v17.0.
+Please be aware of the following namespace changes introduced in version 17.0.

 | v17.0 |v16.2- |
 |:-|:-|